Q: Are port authorities exempt from taxes?

 authority property used for government functions are tax exempt.
 However, facilities leased for commercial purposes are fully taxable.

-The Heath-Newark-Licking County Port Authority has paid over $2 million in local property taxes since its founding.
+The Heath-Newark-Licking County Port Authority has paid $3.5 million in local property taxes since its founding.
 Combined, the tenants of the

 Central Ohio Aerospace and Technology Center make up the largest taxpayer in the City of Heath and ranks among the largest in all of Licking